mislavivanda/RF_DamnVulnerableDeFi/contracts/puppet/README.md

 After careful consideration we come to the realization that simple trading on the Uniswap pool will be enough to lower the price of DVT.

 ## Attack
 Because of the way liquidity pools work, lowering the price of DVT requires selling a portion of those tokens.
+First, because of the way liquidity pools handle token incoming transfers, we must approve those tokens to the liquidity pool.

 ![Trading on Uniswap](../../images/puppet-attack.png)